 AIDS was first recognised in 1981, since which time around 25 million people have succumbed to the disease.
 The World Health Organisation (WHO) estimates that approximately 40 million people are currently living with the disease.
 WHO devised a staging system for HIV sufferers, breaking up the condition into four stages -.

-Stage I- HIV is asymptomatic, and not categorised as AIDS Stage II- Includes minor mucocutaneous manifestations and recurrent upper respiratory tract infections Stage III- Includes unexplained chronic diarrhoea for longer than a month, severe bacterial infections and pulmonary tuberculosis Stage IV- Includes toxoplasmosis of the brain, candidiasis of the oesophagus, trachea, bronchi or lungs and Kaposi's sarcoma.
-This stage indicates the development of HIV into AIDS.
+Stage I- HIV is asymptomatic, and not categorised as AIDS

+Stage II- Includes minor mucocutaneous manifestations and recurrent upper respiratory tract infections infections and pulmonary tuberculosis bronchi or lungs and Kaposi's sarcoma.
+This stage indicates the development of